JMDKC/jmdkc.github.io/_posts/2018-08-19-ruscha-louisiana.md

 Showing me, at least, that the artist doesn't need the mass-produced prints, or even the colours.
 He only needs a pencil.

-*Ed Ruscha - Very is at the Louisiana (Copenhagen) 17 May - 19 August 2018*
+*Ed Ruscha - Very is at the Louisiana (Copenhagen).
+17 May - 19 August 2018*